 Wetlands behave as natural filters to the water.
 Wetlands trap excessive nutrients and remove poisonous pollutants present in the water of rainstorms.
 Many toxic and organic matters are captured by the Wetlands and hence letting the clean water flow.
 Wetlands also block various bacteria and contaminants of water and allow the water to be filtered out.
 Therefore, the role of Wetlands in the ecosystem can’t be overlooked.
 In the presence of Wetlands around the globe, there is almost no need to filter water through any filtration plants.
 It also reduces the cost involved in the installation of filtration plants.

 In terms of tourism, Wetlands have a great reputation around the world.
 Wetlands act as beautiful recreation spots for people to come and stay.
-They provide an opportunity of fishing, picnics and at times sailing as well.
+They provide an opportunity for fishing, picnics and at times sailing as well.
 There are various eye-captivating spots which act as the most beloved places for people to spend the holidays.
 Therefore, the role of Wetlands in the ecosystem can’t be neglected and their importance increases, even more, when it plays a vital role in bringing tourism.

 Food for Livestock: